jsrn/jsrn.github.io.old/_posts/2015-02-25-provisioning-honeypots-with-vagrant-and-salt-a-first-attempt.md

 The result of the evening's tinkering can be found [here](https://github.com/Slothkrew/HoneyDeploy/tree/master/dionaea), and will be built upon next time when I add VPS provisioning to really get this show on the road.

-For posterity, since the files are likely to change a lot: https://gist.github.com/jsrn/dfd1807dc270a8b2dab4
+[gist](https://gist.github.com/jsrn/dfd1807dc270a8b2dab4) for posterity, since the files are likely to change a lot.